faisalmemon/ios-crash-dump-analysis-book/markdown/CrashReport.md

 ### iOS Crash Report Thread State Section

-iOS Crash Reports will be either from ARM-64 binaries (most common) or legacy ARM 32 bit binaries.
+iOS Crash Reports will be either from ARM-64 binaries\index{CPU!ARM-64} (most common) or legacy ARM 32\index{CPU!ARM-32} bit binaries.

-In each case, we get similar looking information describing the state of the ARM registers.
+In each case, we get similar looking information describing the state of the ARM registers\index{CPU!register}.

-One thing to look out for is the special hex code, `0xbaddc0dedeadbead` which means a non-initialized pointer.
+One thing to look out for is the special hex code, `0xbaddc0dedeadbead`\index{0xbaddc0dedeadbead} which means a non-initialized pointer.

 #### 32-bit thread state